ivanov/cellout/README.md

 - [ ] comment percent-percent format used by [spyder](https://docs.spyder-ide.org/editor.html#defining-code-cells)
 - [ ] jupytext's extensions to the [percent format](https://github.com/mwouts/jupytext#the-percent-format)
 - [ ] [ipymd](https://github.com/rossant/ipymd)
+- [ ] folder  ("manila folder")
+- [ ] zip-file ("manila envelope")

+## Comparing to `nbconvert`

+**Similarities**

+- `--clear-output` flag

+- `--no-prompt` flag

+- Invoking `cellout` and `nbconvert` without an input file will print the usage information, instead of attempting to read from stdin as `pandoc` does.

+- Invoking `cellout` without an output file and without an output format, or with an output format that matches the input file will make changes in-place.
+(This is provided by the `--inplace` flag of `nbconvert`)

+**Differences**

+- Whereas `nbconvert` will default to converting to html, `cellout` keeps the same file format, which means that at most, invoking `cellout filename` without any other flags will read in the filename and write it back out, possibly with slightly different formatting, but without changing any data.

+- Whereas `nbconvert` reads jupyter configuration files at startup, there are no configuration files for `cellout` - all options are specified at the command line.

+- `--execute` flag is not supported at this time.

+## Comparing to `pandoc`

+**Similarities**

+- Like `pandoc`, there are no configuration files for `cellout` - all options are specified at the command line.

+**Differences**

+- When invoked without an input file, `pandoc`, like the venerable UNIX `cat` command will await input from stdin.
+While this is a completely legitimate default behavior, at this time, I think it would be best to just print the usage information, which is what `cellout` does.

+- Similarly, unlike `pandoc` which writes to stdout when the output file is not specified, the result for `cellout` is written to a file.
+If the output format does not differ from the input format, the change is made to the file in-place.

 ## Related projects